Na navigaci | Klávesové zkratky

 $person = new Person;

-$person->addPhone('...'); // OK: can add numbers through method
+$person->addPhone('...'); // OK: we can add a number

-$person->phones = []; // ERROR: direct array assignment not allowed
+$person->phones = []; // ERROR: we can't overwrite the entire array

-$ref = &$person->phones; // Fatal error: Cannot take reference
+$ref = &$person->phones; // Fatal error: Not allowed!

-• Use asymmetric visibility (moves manipulation logic to methods)
+4. Asymmetric visibility (moves logic to methods)

-Rethinking Readonly and Asymmetric Visibility
+Readonly and Asymmetric Visibility: Freedom at Last!

 class Person